cbz20/khtpp/docs/Options.md

 - \c -d , \c &ndash;&ndash;double

 This doubles all tangle strands before computing any invariants.
+For 1-1-knots, the framing of the resulting cap-trivial tangle is chosen such that the linking number between the two strands is 0.
 For example, for the trefoil

 \image html "3_1-c2.svg" width=3cm